MicrosoftDocs/customer-insights/ci-docs/activities.md

    :::image type="content" source="media/Activity_Wizard1.PNG" alt-text="Set up the activity data with table and primary key.":::

-1. Select **Next**.
+1. Select **Next** for the **Activity fields** step.

+1. For each table that has a semantic activity type, choose **Intelligent mapping** to use AI models for smart prediction of semantics, saving time and accuracy.
+Intelligent mapping automatically determines the type of data in each column and maps it to the attributes.

-1. In the **Activity fields** step, enter the following information for each table:
+1. Enter the following information for each table:

    - **Activity name**: Unique name for your activity.
    - **Timestamp**: Field that represents the start time or date of your activity.
    - **Event activity**: Field that is the event for this activity.
    - **Web address** (optional): Field containing a URL with information about this activity.
 For example, the transactional system that sources this activity.
 This URL can be any field from the data source, or it can be constructed as a new field using a Power Query transformation.
 The URL data will be stored in the *Unified Activity* table, which can be consumed downstream using [APIs](apis.md).
    - **Additional detail** (optional): Field with relevant information for this activity.
    - **Show this activity in the timeline on your customer profile**: **Yes** to show the activity in the timeline or **No** to hide it.
+Optionally, choose an icon to represent the activity on the timeline.
      > [!NOTE]
      > If you select **No** and hide the activity in the timeline view, the activity will not be returned by the [Customer Insights API](apis.md) either.
    - **Map field types for your activity's attributes?**: **Yes** to help the system better understand the relevance of your activity data or **No** do not map.

+   :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Map the activity fields.":::

 1. If you chose **Yes** to map your field types, select the appropriate attributes to map your data.
 Required fields are determined by the selected activity type.

-   :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Map the activity fields.":::

 1. Select **Next**.